charliecalvert/CloudNotes/Assignments/Docker/DockerGitIgnorePush.md

 When you push, the first image takes some time, but the second two go quickly because they are so similar to the first.
 Perhaps this because all three Node JS Express programs share a lot of code.
 It takes time to push the first one, but the second two go much more quickly since much of the code is identical.
 Maybe.

+## Create Symbolic Link

+Suppose you are working in the **week01-docker-compose** or **midterm-lastname** folder and you wanted to create a symbolic link to the script you created in the **scripts** folder.
+You would do this so you could call the script from either folder.
+Here is how to create the link:

+    ln -s ../scripts/push-images-to-docker-hub .

 ## View Tags

 To see the tags you created locally, run this command and look for the tags field: